luije87/documentation/api.rst

 external_link_urls             (String Array) An array of external links to list on the students profile
 time_zone:                     (String) The time zone that this user is in.
 See time zones section for more details.
-disabled:                      (Boolean) Pass true if this student should not be able to login
+disabled:                      (Boolean) Pass true if this student should not be able to login override_disabled_field        (Boolean) This field tells Handshake to ignore this user in future syncs and is used to transition a student to an alumni.
 work_study_eligible:           (Boolean) Pass true if this student is eligible for work study jobs
 mentor_information_attributes: (Hash) A nested hash containing mentor-specific attributes.
 See below table for possible values. campus_name                    The name of the campus the student is at.
 Must be one of the campuses set up in your settings.